 There are three ways forward, in the long term.
-One is to recognise topheaviness and confront it: a very difficult and highly political strategy.
-A second is to recognise that people are willing to pay more for essential services accordingly.
+One is to recognise top-heaviness and confront it: a very difficult and highly political strategy. Λ second is to recognise that people are willing to pay more for essential services than government is charging, and to institute pricing and taxation changes accordingly.
 However this will only work in the long term if the services are actually delivered and operated satisfactorily.
 Already charges are perceived as a pure tax.
 Achieving anything like a self-perpetuating financing system is therefore difficult in these circumstances.
 A third strategy is to pass certain responsibilities formally to beneficiary communities and to recognise the role played by the private sector in distribution, retrenching the public sector to avoid duplicating functions and to reduce the tax burden.

-27 D. Curtis et al: Popular Participation and Basic Needs, WEP 2-32/WP 12, (ILO, 1978), Chapter 5.
+27 D. Curtis et al: Popular Participation and Basic Needs, WEP No. 12, ILO 1978, Chapter 5.

-Another point is that the context for popular participation is one of institutionally created scarcity.
+A third point is that the context for popular participation is one of institutionally created scarcity.
 The benefits of scarcity are reaped by bureaucrats and merchants who operate the black market, which is big business at national and even international level.
 Its existence does not depend on local alliances between administrators and merchants to any great degree, although these undoubtedly exist.
 To some extent popular involvement in water supply management represents the cost of this created scarcity.
 Undoubtedly, without such involvement, hardship especially during the hot and dry summer months would be much greater.